Canon 6D Mark II vs Panasonic GM5

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GM5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GM5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the GM5 from Panasonic.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 6D Mark II and GM5 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Panasonic GM5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.